w3f/Grant-Milestone-Delivery/evaluations/gluon-1-felixniemeyer.md

 ## General Notes

 ### Minor requests
-- The LICENSE files in gluon-website, gluon-app, gluon-pallet are missing copyright year and owner (line 189 each).
-Fill it in.
 - Rename any "p**e**llet" typo into "p**a**llet" in the grant application.

 ### Other notes